 Working List of Gray Whale Strandings in 2026

-The alarmingly high number of gray whale strandings in Washington has continued throughout April.
-The common finding among examined whales has continued to be malnutrition.
-In addition to poor body condition, at least four of the whales have also had internal trauma consistent with vessel collision, and one had evidence of a recent entanglement, although the gear was no longer on the animal.
-See below for the working list of gray whale strandings that will be updated as details become available.
+There has been an alarmingly high number of gray whale mortalities in Washington in 2026.
+The most common finding among examined whales is malnutrition, with some whales exhibiting internal trauma consistent with vessel collision.
+See below for working list of gray whale strandings and preliminary findings.
+These will be updated as details become available.

-As we are still early in the stranding season, we anticipate there will be more.
+We anticipate there will be more throughout the stranding season.
 Please report any marine mammal strandings to the West Coast Marine Mammal Stranding Network Hotline at 1-866-767-6114.

 Loading